 Let $\mathcal{S}$ be the set of homotopy classes of non-trivial and non-peripheral simple closed curves on $S$.
 Consider the set of weighted simple close curves $\mathcal{WS}=\{t\alpha\mid t\ge 0,\alpha\in \mathcal{S}\}$, where $t\alpha$ is the formal product between $t\ge 0$ and $\alpha\in \mathcal{S}$.
 We embed $\mathcal{WS}$ into the space $\RR$ of non-negative functions on $\mathcal{S}$ by

 where $i(\cdot,\cdot)$ is the geometric intersection number on $\mathcal{S}$.
-We topologize $\RR$ with the topology of pointwise convergence.
 The closure $\mathcal{MF}$ of the image of the mapping \eqref{eq:embed_WS} is called the \emph{space of measured foliations} on $S$.
 The space $\RR$ admits a canonical action of $\mathbb{R}_{> 0}$ by multiplication.
-This action leaves $\mathcal{MF}$ invariant.
 The quotient space

 is said to be the \emph{space of projective measured foliations}.
 By definition, $\mathcal{MF}$ contains $\mathcal{WS}$ as a dense subset.
 The intersection number function on $\mathcal{WS}$ defined by